National Museum of Slavery

 The National Museum of Slavery preserves objects, testimonies and context related to the Atlantic slave trade.
 The visit is intentionally simple and reflective, helping visitors understand the systems, routes and resistance that shaped centuries of history.

 Set in a quiet coastal location south-west of central Luanda, the museum’s rooms and small chapel invite a thoughtful pace.
-Information panels provide context; staff guidance and onsite notices should be followed at all times.
+Information panels provide context, and staff guidance and on-site notices should be followed at all times.

 Type